Ire3DS4/Project_DRD/README.md

 # Infinium Methylation Data Analysis

-This project focuses on analyzing Infinium methylation data using R. The workflow includes several steps: loading raw data, preprocessing, normalization, quality checks, visualization, and statistical analysis.
-Each step is designed to ensure accurate and meaningful results from the methylation data.
+This project for the exam of DNA/RNA Dynamics focuses on analyzing Infinium methylation data using R.

+P.S: in the README file there are going to be code snippets as well as interpretations of the results and various plots; for the complete code please look at 'R code'.

 ## Table of Contents
 1. [Introduction](#introduction)